CatchTheTornado/askql/README.md

 **It's safe**

 AskQL uses the isolated Virtual Machine to execute the scripts and the resources concept that let you fully controll what integrations, collections and other data sources are accessible to the scripts.
+Moreover features like [Access management](#583) and [Secrets management](#581) are on their way.

 **Business loves it**

-We're working on a set of built in resources integrating AskQL with [MACH data sources](https://machalliance.org/) like eCommerce platforms (SFCC, Commercetools), databases (MongoDB, MySQL) etc. It' shortening the integration time a lot,
+We're working on a set of built in resources integrating AskQL with [MACH data sources](https://machalliance.org/) like eCommerce platforms **(SFCC, Commercetools)**, databases **(MongoDB, MySQL)** etc. By having it all in - frontend devs can directly access the data sources, processing the data server-side, with no additional API endpoints, middlewares required.
+It' shortening the integration time a lot,

 By the way, it's a Turning-complete query and programming language :-)